blue-duty/stars/README.md

 * [ptitSeb/box64](https://github.com/ptitSeb/box64) - Box64 - Linux Userspace x86\_64 Emulator with a twist, targeted at ARM64, RV64 and LoongArch Linux devices
 * [KreitinnSoftware/MiceWine-Application](https://github.com/KreitinnSoftware/MiceWine-Application) - MiceWine is a project that aims to run Windows applications and games on Android smartphones.
 * [DoctorWkt/acwj](https://github.com/DoctorWkt/acwj) - A Compiler Writing Journey
-* [hengyoush/kyanos](https://github.com/hengyoush/kyanos) - Kyanos is a networking analysis tool based on eBPF.
+* [hengyoush/kyanos](https://github.com/hengyoush/kyanos) - Kyanos is a networking analysis tool using eBPF.
 It can visualize the time packets spend in the kernel, capture requests/responses, makes troubleshooting more efficient.
 * [gojue/ecapture](https://github.com/gojue/ecapture) - Capturing SSL/TLS plaintext without a CA certificate using eBPF.
 Supported on Linux/Android kernels for amd64/arm64.
 * [dyne/cjit](https://github.com/dyne/cjit) - Just in time interpreter for C
 * [gentilkiwi/wanakiwi](https://github.com/gentilkiwi/wanakiwi) - Automated wanadecrypt with key recovery if lucky